Elecampane rhizome instructions for use. Elecampane tablets: instructions for use and pharmacological properties. Analogues, price, release form

 Hypersensitivity to the drug, kidney disease, pregnancy, lactation, children under 12 years of age.

-About 16 g (2 tablespoons) of rhizomes and roots are placed in an enamel bowl, pour 200 ml (1 cup) of hot boiled water, cover with a lid and heat in a boiling water bath with frequent stirring for 30 minutes, cool for 10 minutes at room temperature. temperature, filter, the remaining raw material is squeezed out.
-The volume of the resulting broth is adjusted with boiled water to 200 ml.
+About 16 g (2 tablespoons) of rhizomes and roots are placed in an enamel bowl, pour 200 ml (1 glass) of hot boiled water, cover with a lid and heat in a boiling water bath with frequent stirring for 30 minutes, cool for 10 minutes at room temperature temperature, filter, the remaining raw materials are squeezed out.
+The volume of the resulting decoction is adjusted to 200 ml with boiled water.

-Take orally in a warm form, 1/2 cup 2-3 times a day.
+Take orally warm, 1/2 cup 2-3 times a day.
 The course of treatment is 2 weeks.

 It is recommended to shake the decoction before use.